-VMware, Inc. - The non-controlling interests' share of equity in VMware, Inc. is reflected as a component of the non-controlling interests in the accompanying Condensed Consolidated Statements of Financial Position and was \$4.4 billion and \$3.8 billion as of August 2, 2019 and February 1, 2019, respectively.
-As of August 2, 2019 and February 1, 2019, the Company held approximately 80.8% and 80.5%, respectively, of the outstanding equity interest in VMware, Inc.
+VMware, Inc. - The non-controlling interests' share of equity in VMware, Inc. is reflected as a component of the non-controlling interests in the Condensed Consolidated Statements of Financial Position and was \$4.5 billion and \$3.8 billion as of November 1, 2019 and February 1, 2019, respectively.
+As of November 1, 2019 and February 1, 2019, the Company held approximately 80.7% and 80.5%, respectively, of the outstanding equity interest in VMware, Inc.

-Pivotal - The non-controlling interests' share of equity in Pivotal is reflected as a component of the non-controlling interest in the accompanying Condensed Consolidated Statements of Financial Position and was \$1.0 billion as of August 2, 2019 and February 1, 2019.
-As of August 2, 2019 and February 1, 2019, the Company held approximately 60.9% and 62.8%, respectively, of the outstanding equity interest in Pivotal.
+Pivotal - The non-controlling interests' share of equity in Pivotal is reflected as a component of the non-controlling interests in the Condensed Consolidated Statements of Financial Position and was \$1.1 billion and \$1.0 billion as of November 1, 2019 and February 1, 2019, respectively.
+As of November 1, 2019 and February 1, 2019, the Company held approximately 59.4% and 62.8%, respectively, of the outstanding equity interest in Pivotal.
+On August 22, 2019, Pivotal entered into a definitive merger agreement pursuant to which it will be acquired by VMware, Inc..

-Secureworks - The non-controlling interests' share of equity in Secureworks is reflected as a component of the non-controlling interests in the accompanying Condensed Consolidated Statements of Financial Position and was \$87 million as of August 2, 2019 and February 1, 2019.
-As of August 2, 2019 and February 1, 2019, the Company held approximately 87.0% and 87.4%, respectively, of the outstanding equity interest in Secureworks, excluding restricted stock awards ("RSAs").
-As of August 2, 2019 and February 1, 2019, the Company held approximately 86.2% and 86.4%, respectively, of the outstanding equity interest in Secureworks, including RSAs.
+Secureworks - The non-controlling interests' share of equity in Secureworks is reflected as a component of the non-controlling interests in the Condensed Consolidated Statements of Financial Position and was \$87 million as of November 1, 2019 and February 1, 2019.
+As of November 1, 2019 and February 1, 2019, the Company held approximately 86.9% and 87.4%, respectively, of the outstanding equity interest in Secureworks, excluding restricted stock awards ("RSAs").
+As of November 1, 2019 and February 1, 2019, the Company held approximately 86.2% and 86.4%, respectively, of the outstanding equity interest in Secureworks, including RSAs.